Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Azure Storage account.
 - [ ] Azure DevTest Labs lab.

-### You plan to connect several Windows servers to the WS11641655 Azure Log Analytics workspace.
+### You plan to connect several Windows servers to the WS12345678 Azure Log Analytics workspace.
 You need to ensure that the events in the System event logs are collected automatically to the workspace after you connect the Windows servers.
-To complete this task, sign in to the Azure portal and modify the Azure resources
+To complete this task, sign in to the Azure portal and modify the Azure resources.

-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
+- [x] 1.
+In the Azure portal, locate the WS12345678 Azure Log Analytics workspace then select Advanced settings.
+2. Select Data, and then select Windows Event Logs.
+3. You add an event log by typing in the name of the log.
+Type System and then select the plus sign +.
+4. In the table, check the severities Error and Warning. (for this question, select all severities to ensure that ALL logs are collected).
+5. Select Save at the top of the page to save the configuration.

 ### You need to ensure that web11597200 is protected from malware by using Microsoft Antimalware for Virtual Machines and is scanned every Friday at 01:00.
 To complete this task, sign in to the Azure portal.